lunasec-io/lunasec/docs/blog/2021-11-29-delivering-on-deadlines-without-a-compromise.md

 you feel inspired.
 Looking at the code after some time, you might ask yourself "did I really write this?"
 It's with a fresh perspective that you notice the same code copy and pasted a few times in odd places.

 For a personal project, that's probably okay.
-But for a professional project involving a team of developers, it can quickly become a painful problem.
+For a professional project involving a team of developers, it can quickly become a painful problem.

 <!--truncate-->